Iranian Revolutionary Guard member charged in plot to assassinate John Bolton, feds say

 - Qasem SoleimaniIranian senior military officer

-A member of the IRGC has been charged in a plot to assassinate John Bolton, the Justice Dept. said on Wednesday.
+A member of the IRGC has been charged in a plot to assassinate John Bolton, the DOJ said on Wednesday.

 The plot was "likely in retaliation" for a US drone strike that killed Iran's top general in 2020, the DOJ said.